 The PYP and MYP strive for a balance between the search for understanding, the acquisition of essential knowledge and skills, the development of positive attitudes and the opportunity for positive action.
 It aims to achieve these through the IB PYP Essential Elements:

 Central to the philosophy of the PYP curriculum is the principle that purposeful, structured inquiry is a powerful vehicle for learning that promotes meaning and understanding and challenges students to engage with significant ideas.
-A set of eight concepts are applied across each grade levels 6 units of inquiry across the year.
+A set of seven concepts are applied across each grade levels 6 units of inquiry across the year.
 These concepts are also incorporated into common core standard investigations and learning.
-These concepts are: form, function, causation, change, connections, perspective, responsibility and reflection.
+These concepts are: form, function, causation, change, connections, perspective, and responsibility.

 At GICS, we believe that planning and assessment are integral to successful teaching.
 Planning identifies the learning objectives and assessment reveals student’s current knowledge and also how far students have acquired new learning.
 This in turn determines future planning.
 Teachers use a variety of assessment strategies and tools to ensure they have a detailed understanding of each student’s attainment levels.
 We believe in the importance of including students in the assessment process through goal setting, reflecting, learning journals and student led conferences.